osucomm/mediamagnet/doc/key_concepts/README.md

   * Events RSS: "category" elements in the feed
   * iCal: Not currently supported

+**Example:** *If a tweet uses the hashtag "#cats", the content will automatically be tagged "cats" within Media Magnet.*

+####Pro-tip: Tags can be [mapped](#mapping) to Keywords when applicable:
-**Example:** *The Twitter hashtag "#cats" Would add the tag "cats" to the Media Magnet*
+**Example:** *The hashtag "#gobucks" could be mapped to the keyword "Buckeye Pride".*

 - - -

 Mappings
 --------
-In many cases, it is not desireable to publish keywords as public-facing tags.
-So how can we use keywords at the item level?
-Media Magnet's got you covered!
-Entities and channels can map public tags to Media Magnet keywords.
-When an item contains a mapped tag, the corresponding keyword will also be applied.
-Mappings apply only to items from a given entity or channel, so you can use your existing tag vocabularies with Media Magnet.
+Generally it is not desirable to publish keywords within the content itself.
+Mappings can help keywords be applied to individual content items.
+Entities and channels can have public tags mapped to Media Magnet keywords.
+When an item uses a mapped hashtag, the corresponding keyword will also be applied.
+Mappings apply only to items within a given entity or channel.
+You can use your existing tags as custom vocabularies within Media Magnet.

 **Example:** *The hashtag "#gobucks" could be mapped to the keyword "Buckeye Pride" since they both usually connote spirit messaging*
 **Example:** *The hashtag "#osunews" could be mapped to the keyword "News"*